-Based on the results from the preliminary runs, the SFWG concluded that the pre-2002 length frequency distributions were unlikely to be representative of the fishery, given the small number of samples being collected (n=1 in 1994, 1998, and 2001, n=2 in 1993, and n=3 in 1992), and therefore decided to exclude these data in the base case.
+Based on the results from the preliminary runs, the SFWG concluded that the pre-2002 length frequency distributions were unlikely to be representative of the fishery, given the small number of samples being collected (n=6, 1, 3, 2, 2 in 1992, 1994, 1998, 2000, 2001, respectively), and therefore decided to exclude these data in the base case.
 It was also decided to use the inverse-logistic model in the base case, as it better represents the observed mean growth, especially for the large size classes.
-Model estimates of objective function values, parameters, and indicators for the base case and sensitivity models are given in Table 5.
+Model estimates of objective function values (negative log-likelihood), parameters, and indicators for the base case and sensitivities are given in Table 5.

-Both the base case (Francis (2011) data weighting) and MPD 1.6 (SDNRs-based data weighting) fitted the two CPUE indices very well (Figure 2), and the QQ plots of the residuals from the fits to the abundance indices show no apparent departure from the normality assumption (Figure 3).
-MPD 1.6 had noticeably better fits to commercial length frequency data, and MPD 1.5 predicted a broader distribution than the observed LF for a number of years (e.g. 2004, 2005, and 2006, Figure 4).
-Residuals suggested that the fits to the LF in the 120 to 140 mm size range were less adequate for MPD 1.5 (Figure 5).
-Francis (2011) suggested using the predicted annual mean length (across length classes) as a diagnostic tool for the proportion-at-length data, because of potential correlations in residuals for individual length classes, and there was a reasonable match between the predicted and observed mean length for MPD 1.5 (Figure 6).
+Both the base case (Francis (2011) data weighting) and MPD 1.6 (SDNRs-based data weighting) fitted the two CPUE indices very well, although the predicted indices from MPD 1.6 showed a slightly larger decline for the early series (Figure 2).
+QQ plots of the residuals from the fits to the abundance indices show no apparent departure from the normality assumption (Figure 3).
+MPD 1.6 had noticeably better fits to commercial proportions-at-length, and MPD 1.5 predicted more larger paua in the length distributions than the observed LF for a number of years (e.g. 2002, 2003, 2004, Figure 4).
+Residuals suggested that the fits to the LF in the 130 to 145 mm size range were less adequate for MPD 1.5 (Figure 5).
+Francis (2011) suggested using the predicted annual mean length (across length classes) as a diagnostic tool for the proportion-at-length data, because of potential correlations in residuals for individual length classes, and there was a reasonable match between the predicted and observed mean length for MPD 1.5 (Figure 6-left).

 The inverse-logistic growth curves used in both models predicted similar growth increments for the bulk of size classes (Figure 7).
-However, MPD 1.6 estimated higher growth for the size classes under

-90 mm and also above 130 mm (Figure 7).
-The residual patterns suggested that MPD 1.5 provided a reasonably adequate fit, whereas MPD 1.6 had a negative bias for the small and large size classes (Figure 8).
+However, MPD 1.6 estimated higher growth for the size classes under 90 mm and also above 130 mm (see Figure 7).
+The residual patterns suggested that MPD 1.5 provided a reasonably adequate fit, whereas MPD 1.6 had negative bias for the large size classes (Figure 8).

 The fits to maturity data appeared adequate and length at 50% and full maturity were estimated to be about 92 mm and 110 mm respectively (Figure 9-left).
-The base case model estimated a step change of 4.3 mm in commercial selectivity between 2006 and 2011 (Figure 9-right), which was close to the increase of the voluntary MHS (5 mm).
-Natural mortality (M) was estimated to be 0.11 for the base case, close to the mean of the prior distribution.
-A higher M (0.14) was estimated for MPD 1.6 when more weight was assigned to the LF data.
+The model estimated a step change of 1 mm in commercial selectivity since 2006 (Figure 9-right).
+Natural mortality (M) was estimated to be 0.15 for the base case and 0.16 for MPD 1.6.

 MPD 1.7 included all the commercial length frequency data.
-Because small sample sizes were assigned to the CSLF data (see Table 1), this model fitted to the CPUE series well (Figure 10), but fitted pre-2002 LF poorly (Figure 11), which corroborated that there were conflicts between the CPUE and the early length frequency data.
+Because small sample sizes were assigned to the CSLF data (Table 1), this model fitted both CPUE series well (Figure 10), but fitted the pre-2002 LF poorly (Figure 11), which corroborated that there were conflicts between the CPUE and the early length frequency data.

-The base case estimated $B{current}$ to be 38% of B_0 (Table 5).
-Estimated biomass was lower in MPD 1.6 with $B{current}$ estimated to be 34% of B_0 (Figure 12).
+The base case estimated $B{current}$ to be 45% of B_0 (Table 5).
+Estimated biomass was lower in MPD 1.6 and $B{current}$ was estimated to be 38% of B_0 (Figure 12).
 Estimated biomass for MPD 1.7 was very similar to the base case.